Levan Arveladze: Torpedo Kutaisi

 On 7 April 2022, he moved to Torpedo Kutaisi in Erovnuli Liga.
 On 10 April, he made his debut against Gagra replacing Mate Tsintsadze.

 Andijon

 In February 2023 he moved to Andijon in Uzbekistan Super League with a contract of two years.
 In 2024 he won the Uzbekistan Cup in 2024.

 Lokomotiv Tashkent

 On 17 December 2024, Lokomotiv Tashkent announced the siging of Arveladze.
 On 23 August 2025, he scored against Jayhun Nukus at the Lokomotiv Stadium.
+In December 2025 his contract was ended and he was released by the club.

 Outside of professional football

 In March 2022, during the Siege of Chernihiv, Arveladze, together with other former Desna players, raised money for the civilian population of the city.